drornir/website/astro/my-shadcn/src/content/blog/why-code-generation.md

 )
 ```

-In the above snippet, we instrcut `stringer` to override the string representation
+In the above snippet, we instruct `stringer` to override the string representation
 to be `<string>` instead of `ValueTypeString`.

 `jsonenums` uses the `Stringer` interface if you've implemented it.
 Meaning that